HSBNE-Archive/Policy/Rules/Rules.md

     1. The management committee may consider an application for membership at the next committee meeting held after it receives—

-        a.  the application for membership; and
+        1.  the application for membership; and
-        b.  the appropriate membership fee for the application.
+        2.  the appropriate membership fee for the application.

     2. The management committee must ensure that, as soon as possible after the person applies to become a member of the association, and before the management committee considers the persons application, the person is advised—

-        a.  whether or not the association has public liability insurance; and
+        1.  whether or not the association has public liability insurance; and
-        b.  if the association has public liability insurance—the amount of the insurance.
+        2.  if the association has public liability insurance—the amount of the insurance.

     3. The management committee must decide whether to accept or reject the